 Naples Municipal Beach & Fishing Pier

 The historic Naples pier known for fishing, bird-watching, dolphin-spotting & scenic sunset views.
 Located on the Gulf of Mexico at the West end of 12th Avenue South.
 Even folks just driving through town stop for a walk on the 1,000-foot long Naples Pier.
 First built in 1888, it’s been rebuilt five times after hurricanes.
-On-street parking is supplemented by a parking lot one block East, with additional parking at beach ends on the avenues to the north and south.
+On-street parking is supplemented by a parking lot one block East, with additional parking at the beach ends on the avenues to the north and south.

 Facts About the Naples Pier

 The Naples Pier has been a favorite location for sightseers and fishermen with plenty of space to cast a line since its construction in 1888.
 It features restrooms, a concession stand with a covered eating area and beach supplies.

 Historic Landmark on the Gulf of Mexico

 The Naples Pier was originally built in 1888 as a freight and passenger dock.
 Located off of 12th Avenue South in Downtown Naples, has been a popular spot for fishing, relaxation and as a location to watch sunsets since it was first constructed in 1888.